markwragg/markwragg.github.io/drafts/well-architect-terraform-with-psrule.md

 In the land of Microsoft, in the fires of Mount Azure, the Architect [Bernie White](https://www.linkedin.com/in/bernie-white/) forged, in open source, a tool to validate all others.
 And into this tool he poured his creativity, his mastery and his desire to improve your infrastructure.
 One tool to [PSRule](https://microsoft.github.io/PSRule/v2/) them all.

+I suspect it was something like that anyway.
+PSrule is

 Fortunately [installing PSRule](https://azure.github.io/PSRule.Rules.Azure/install/) requires no difficult journey (or gathering of fellowships), although you may feel quite heroic once you do.
 Simply do the following:

 - Install PowerShell 7 (if you haven't already)
 - Install PSRule from the PowerShell Gallery via `Install-Module -Name 'PSRule.Rules.Azure' -Repository PSGallery -Scope CurrentUser`

+For Azure Spring Clean 2024, [Dan Rios blogged about PSRule](https://rios.engineer/azure-spring-clean-azure-best-practice-for-bicep-with-psrule/)